 - Playing music with an instrument stimulates gross and fine motor skills, and singing gets our body used to good posture and breathing techniques.

 - While engaging and dedicating time to learn an instrument, we develop commitment and patience, and making music out of it is one of the greatest ways to express ourselves.

 - At any age, joining a musical band or choir builds skills in teamwork, helps with non-verbal listening, boosts self-confidence, develops a sense of empathy with others.
 At the same time, it opens a window on different cultures and certainly brings a smile to our faces.

 “Music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything.” – Plato

 Express yourself through the body on stage

-From four-years-olds to adults, in private or in a group, ATH offers courses in Hip Hop, Ballet, Jazz, and Tango.
+From four-years-olds to adults, in private or in a group, ATH offers courses in Hip Hop, Ballet, Broadway Jazz, and Breakdance.
 These are the many ways to explore your body, sharing your energy within a group.

 What will you learn?

 - Develop an understanding of dance terminology

 - Build a basic foundation of technique, encouraging control and accuracy